lspahija/blizzardberry/README.md

 ## After Launch (while also selling)
 #### Note: do not work on these feature unless you're also selling.
 If you're not selling, stop working on these and start selling.
 - send widget exceptions to slack channel
+- show user buttons with prompt suggestions, including maybe prompt to list all actions
 - go through all tests and try to reduce the number of tests 200+ sounds way too much
 - add set up and teardown code to integration tests (e.g. create a user and agent. add credits to the user. delete the user and agent after the test)
 - let users configure the agent's starting message